 To everyone who knew me, I appeared to be a happy child.
-I was a straight-A student.
-I loved to swim, read, and paint.
+I was a straight-A student and loved to swim, read, and paint.
 In some ways, I thought of napping as a hobby; I was a professional.
 I was constantly being shaken awake on the bus, at my desk, on the floor, or in the car.
-I was diagnosed with narcolepsy when I was about 13 years old after years of doctor’s visits, but nobody told me that these nightmares that felt so real were a symptom of my condition.
+When I was about 13 years old, I finally received my narcolepsy diagnosis after years of doctor’s visits.
+But nobody told me that these nightmares that felt so real were a symptom of my condition.

-I spent years feeling paranoid, afraid of the dark, and terrified of sleeping because I never knew what would be waiting for me in that place between sleep and wakefulness.
+For years I felt paranoid, afraid of the dark, and terrified of sleeping because I never knew what would be waiting for me in that place between sleep and wakefulness.
 I believed that the monsters were always watching me, just waiting for me to close my eyes so they could attack.

 Years later, as a curious teen exploring on the internet, I was shocked to discover that these demons can be explained by some lesser-known symptoms of narcolepsy — sleep paralysis and hallucinations called hypnagogic and hypnopompic hallucinations.
 When we all dream at night, our bodies are paralyzed so that we don’t act out our dreams.
 Living with narcolepsy, the boundaries between being awake and asleep are broken down, so I was experiencing aspects of dream sleep while partially conscious, seeing things, hearing things, and feeling touch as if it was real, but I was still trapped in the paralysis of dream sleep.